-- only for storage of water ballast or fresh water. - 12.
-Overboard discharge valves at or below the waterline are to be provided with low pressure steam connections for clearing purposes. - 13.
+- 12. Overboard discharge values at or below the waterline are to be provided with low pressure steam connections for clearing purposes. - 13.
 Where observation/security cabins are fitted, suitable heating arrangements are to be provided for the internal space and also for windows.
 Ice removal measures are to be provided to protect against icing forming on the windows. - 14.
 The equipment and systems for accommodation and pilot ladders are to comply with the requirements in 408. - 15.
 To protect against freezing, the Oil Discharge Monitoring Equipment (ODME) is to be provided with heating arrangements on exposed supply/discharge lines and with steam blowing on the overboard discharge.